KentonPrescott/CDP-leverager/README.md

 # CDP-leverager

-ETH-Leverager is a tool to streamline the process of opening multiple CDPs, allowing you to increase your leverage up to 3x.
+CDP-Leverager is a tool to streamline the process of reinvesting in one CDP, allowing you to increase your leverage up to 3x.
 Please use caution, as the tool is still under development.

 ## Setup